Who this course is for:

 We thank the University of Arizona for allowing us to negotiate a drastically reduced tuition for the college credit portion of this class.
 But further, we have negotiated a limited but meaningful amount of funding for need-based tuition assistance.
 Financial hardship should not prevent anyone from taking this course.
 If you need help, we will find a way to help, period.

-Applications for fall enrollment will be accepted in September.
+Applications for spring 2018 enrollment are due by November 2017.
 Here are the steps to enroll in this course:

 1. Complete and return the Parent Permission Form to your student's high school economics teacher.